 UV- Index Category Recommended protection 11+ Extreme Extra protection is definitively necessary.
 Avoid the sun and seek shade.
 10 Extra protection is necessary.
 Avoid the sun between 12 PM and 3 PM and seek 9 Very high shade.
 Use clothes, a hat, and sunglasses and apply sunscreen with high factor 8 (15-30) regularly.
 7 115.4 Protection is necessary.
 Take breaks from the sun between 12 PM and 3 PM.
 Use 6 High clothes, a hat, and sunglasses and apply sunscreen with high factor (15+).
-5 Doubt attice when the control of the 4 Moderate Protection may be necessary.
+5 Destruction was because Clather a beta and annual and an advantage 4 Moderate Protection may be necessary.
 Clothes, a hat and sunglasses give good protection.
 3 Don't forget the sunscreen!
 2 Low 1 LOW No protection is necessary.